‘The Young And The Restless’ Recap For Monday: Kyle Is Onto Summer’s Game

-The Young and the Restless spoilers for Monday, May 13 brings Sharon and Adam together for the first time since his return.
+The Young and the Restless spoilers for Monday, May 13, bring Sharon and Adam together for the first time since his return.
 Plus, Nikki and Nick tell Billy and Victoria that Adam is alive, and Billy makes plans to protect his family.
 Elsewhere, Kyle and Lola spend time together.

 Adam (Mark Grossman) apologized for shocking Sharon (Sharon Case) in Las Vegas.
 Adam revealed that he has no memories before the explosion, and Sharon asked him if seeing her brought anything back, but he said it didn’t.
 However, the photo of Christian did help Adam feel a connection, but so far nothing else did.